-- Sleep helps people maintain healthy emotional and social functioning while we are awake (during the sleep the parts of the brain that control emotions and social interactions are given rest).
+3. Sleep helps people maintain healthy emotional and social functioning while we are awake (during the it the parts of the brain that control emotions and social interactions are given rest).
 In simplest words – no sleeping an you will go crazy.
 Unless you are a fan of walking around like a dead zombie with the empathy skills of one, I suggest you to fully rest.

-- On tasks used for testing coordination, sleep-deprived people perform as poorly as or worse than people who are intoxicated.
+5. On tasks used for testing coordination, sleep-deprived people perform as poorly as or worse than people who are intoxicated.
 As I said in the last point, if you want to be safe then don’t gamble with your rest time.

 6. Chronic sleep shortage may cause weight gain by affecting the way our bodies operate with carbohydrates and by changing degree of hormones that influence our appetite.
 If the previous effect of not gaining muscle was not enough then for people who want to lose some fat, or a lot of fat, or a TON of fat.. you better start taking your rest time seriously if you don’t want your hard work of training and dieting to go to waste.